Covid: Pubs and restaurants call for urgent help

 The boss of pub chain Greene King says bookings have been "decimated" across the business amid the rapid spread of the Omicron coronavirus variant.

-Chief executive Nick Mackenzie said the country was in lockdown "in all but name", due to government's messaging "around reducing social contact".
+Chief executive Nick Mackenzie said the country was in lockdown "in all but name", due to government messaging "around reducing social contact".

 He called on the government for "urgent" help, with others saying firms needed support "in the next 24 hours".

-The government is yet to offer further measures for businesses struggling.
+The government is yet to offer further measures for struggling businesses.

-Restaurants and pubs have been dealing with large numbers of cancellations in the run-up to Christmas as fears have risen over the spread of Omicron, particularly in London.
+Restaurants and pubs have been dealing with large numbers of cancellations in the run-up to Christmas as fears have risen over the spread of Omicron.

+The hospitality industry has estimated takings in December will be down by 40% - with the damage up to twice that in London.

-Greene King faced an "incredibly difficult" situation during what would usually be its busiest trading period of the year, Mr Mackenzie said.
+Greene King, which manages 1,700 pubs and rents out 1,000, faced an "incredibly difficult" situation during what would usually be its busiest trading period of the year, Mr Mackenzie said.

-"Demand has dropped, bookings have been decimated, some parts of the country we are 70-80% down on 2019," he said.
+"Demand has dropped, bookings have been decimated, in some parts of the country we are 70-80% down on 2019," he said.

 Mr Mackenzie said the government "should be commended" for the measures it brought in to help hospitality businesses earlier in the pandemic, but added that the situation was "urgent again now".